prasunanand/gsoc_blog/blog3.md

 -
 ## **Introduction**

 I have been working on the project **Port NMatrix to JRuby** as my GSoC project.
 NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
-By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object( ruby objects ) data type.
+By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object ( ruby objects ) data type.
+I have also worked on porting mixed-models gem to JRuby which heavily uses NMatrix at its core.
-Currently, we haven't introduced double as a new dtype.
-All the real data types are supported using doubles.
+This blog post summarizes my work on the project, with Sciruby and reports the final status of the project.

 ## **Proposal**